Configuration is currently not supported for Cake Frosting.

-Cake supports the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:
+Cake .NET Tool supports the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:

 - Environment variables